philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 > Do not use _ (underbar) as the first character of a name.
 It is sometimes used to indicate privacy, but it does not actually provide privacy.
 If privacy is important, use the forms that provide private members.
 Avoid conventions that demonstrate a lack of competence.

-But despite the warnings, a quick search on Github will show that they're not being taken seriously.
+Despite the warnings, a quick search on Github will show that this advice isn't being taken seriously.
 Developers don't like to jump through hoops, even if it's for their own good.

 In my opinion, the only way we're really going to solve this problem is if we take the hoops away, or at least minimize them.
 In this article I present some ideas to do both.